ElevatoDigital/dewdrop/README.md

 }
 ```

-3. If you don't have Composer available, you will want to download it as described on Packagist (<http://packagist.org/>).
+*Step 3.* If you don't have Composer available, you will want to download it as described on Packagist (<http://packagist.org/>).
 Once installed run `php composer.phar install --prefer-dist` to install Dewdrop and its dependencies.

-4. After Composer has installed Dewdrop, you'll want to run a few commands to kick things off.
+*Step 4.* After Composer has installed Dewdrop, you'll want to run a few commands to kick things off.

 ```bash
 $ ./vendor/bin/dewdrop wp-init       # Create common folders for WordPress plugins